 Despite being one of the older companies, their acclimation towards providing a practical and accessible digital real estate investment space is no small feat.
-What’s more, their ability to stay relevant despite heavily relying on a highly illiquid asset should be testimony enough of their credibility and expertise.
+Their ability to stay relevant despite heavily relying on a highly illiquid asset should be testimony enough of their credibility and expertise.

 As with all investments, Fundrise, good as it may be, is not a one-size-fits-all.
 It boils down to what you intend to achieve and what you are prepared to do.
 The platform has the means, and you have the resources; together, both can surely generate wealth.

 You can open a Fundrise Starter portfolio for as low as $10.
-Though not as comprehensive, it at least provides access to get into real estate investing and check out the platform before investing more.
+Though not as comprehensive, it at least provides access to real estate investing, and check out the platform before investing more.

 Is Fundrise a REIT?

 Fundrise primarily specializes in a subcategory of REIT called an eREIT.
-Fundrise investments are typically categorized under non-publicly traded REIT.
-All eREITs are REITs, but not all REITs are necessarily eREITS.
+Fundrise investments are typically categorized under non-publicly traded REITs.
+All eREITs are REITs, but not all REITs are eREITs.

 No, Fundrise is not insured by the FDIC, nor is it a member of SIPC.
 FDIC insurance mainly covers banks and provides a safety net should your bank or saving institution ever go out of business.
 SIPC protects investment accounts in the event of a brokerage failure, but since Fundrise does the investing directly, it also does not have SIPC coverage.

-If you’re concerned about losing your invested money, know that you still keep your stocks and investments even if Fundrise would go out of business.
+If you’re concerned about losing your invested money, know that you still keep your stocks and investments even if Fundrise goes out of business.
 The investment themselves will serve as collateral to safeguard against unforeseen financial crises.

 What is the Availability of Fundrise’s Customer Service?